 Stack Your Metric Against Benchmarks

-It’s good to remember that stacking your Purchase Frequency metric against that of industry benchmarks isn’t always a hit-and-run.
+It’s good to remember that stacking your Purchase Frequency metric against that of industry benchmarks (on Shopify) isn’t always a hit-and-run.
 Many things influence this metric, and your target audience can differ from that of a competitor.

 Focus on your industry as closely as possible — you will need to look at multiple factors like purchasing behaviour based on your particular product or service.
 For example, if you sell canoes, you may not have as high a Purchase Frequency as a clothing brand.